 CSTF alignment and healthcare providers

 Healthcare providers which have mapped their in-house training to the Framework are eligible to submit a Declaration of Alignment, confirming which of their training programmes are aligned to the Framework subjects.
-Aligned healthcare provider organisations are listed on a Directory; by sharing this information, employer organisations can recognise where training delivered in other organisations is in compliance with the Framework and thereby help to prevent unnecessary duplication of training as staff move between roles and organisations.
+Aligned healthcare provider organisations may also be listed on a Directory; by sharing this information, employer organisations can recognise where training delivered in other organisations is in compliance with the Framework and thereby help to prevent unnecessary duplication of training as staff move between roles and organisations.